Alkhattabaziz/Run-DeepSeekAI-Locally/README.md

 # Run DeepSeek AI Models Locally
 This’s an easy demonstration of how to run the new DeepSeek AI models locally.
 With the use of Ollama, aka large language model, which allows us to run AI models on our local machines.

-Then followed it up with the installation of Open WebUI for a nice user interface which will make it similar to ChatGPT.
+Followed up with the installation of Open WebUI for a nice user interface which will make it similar to ChatGPT.

 <br /><br />
 <h1>STEP 1: Ollama Installation</h1>